 1.1 ESS as Energy Storage System

 The ESS system meaning refers to a system composed of batteries, inverters, and a BMS.
 Its function is to convert renewable energy into electrical energy and store it, enabling efficient energy storage.
+It includes various forms of energy storage, such as electrochemical storage, mechanical storage, thermal storage, and chemical storage.
+For example, pumped hydro storage is a type of mechanical energy storage rather than a battery-based system.

 As energy generation is shifting toward renewable sources such as solar and wind power, these energy sources are intermittent by nature.
 The ESS can therefore store and utilize excess energy when generation drops.
 As a result, ESS plays a crucial role in modern energy infrastructure.